microsoft/azuredevopslabs/labs/vstsextend/selenium/readme.md

     ![](images/VSTSDemogenerator.png)

-    > **Note:** This URL will automatically select **Selenium** template in the demo generator.
-If you want to try other projects, use this URL instead -https://vstsdemogenerator.azurewebsites.net/
+    {% include note.html content= "This URL will automatically select **Selenium** template in the demo generator.
+If you want to try other projects, use this URL instead -[https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/)" %}

 1. Once the project is provisioned, click the URL to navigate to the project.